syncfusion-content/xamarin-docs/Xamarin/Calendar/Select-Multiple-Dates.md

 ## Programmatically refresh the calendar view

-You can Refresh the calendar View programmatically by using [Refresh](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~Refresh.html) method, which is applicable for all the `ViewModes` such as `MonthView`,`YearView`.
+You can Refresh the calendar View programmatically by using the [Refresh](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~Refresh.html) method that is applicable for all the `ViewModes` such as `MonthView`,and `YearView`.

 {% tabs %}